-But where are you going to find anyone to take your call at this hour?
+But where are you going to find an emergency dentist near you to take your call at this hour?
 Call The Philadelphia Dentist now at (215) 342-7718.
 If you live in the Delaware Valley or beyond and have a dental emergency, we’re here for you as well!

-Dr. Lee Schriftman and Dr. Ryan Eckley are available to provide emergency dental services 365 days a year, including holidays!
+Dr. Lee Schriftman and Dr. Javier Ambriz are available to provide emergency dental services 365 days a year, including holidays!
 We are available for same-day appointments, and we start work at 7:00 AM seven days per week.
 If you have a dental emergency in the Philadelphia area, or if you have any questions about dental care, contact a member of our team today.

 Also, continue reading to learn more about dental emergencies and our approach to treatment.

-- What types of dental emergencies do you treat?
+- What types of dental emergencies do you treat in Philadelphia?

-- What is your approach to emergency dentistry in 19152?
+- What is your approach to emergency dentistry in Northeast Philadelphia?

 - Will I need a tooth extraction?

-- How can I prevent future dental health emergencies?
+- How can I prevent future dental emergencies?

-What types of dental emergencies do you treat?
+What types of dental emergencies do you treat in Philadelphia?

 At The Philadelphia Dentist, you don’t have to wait days to see a dentist!
 We treat all sorts of dental emergencies—and we do so as soon as possible.
 Emergencies we treat include: